The official blog of the Lung Institute.

 Why Haven’t We Mastered the Bioengineered Lung?

 With all of the medical advancements in the fields of regenerative medicine and cellular therapy, it can be confusing and frustrating when we realize that we are just not there yet.
 Yet, there is great promise for what the future holds.
 The extracellular matrix (ECM) is molecules secreted by cells that provide support to surrounding cells.
 The ECM is unique to every organ and will function differently.
 In fact, breakdown of the ECM in the lungs is a major reason why lung diseases are able to progress.
-Therefore, the use of stem cell therapy shows great promise in regard to cell regulation and the reduction of inflammation.
+Therefore, the use of cellular therapy shows great promise in regard to cell regulation and the reduction of inflammation.
 However, knowledge of the ECM composition in the lung is still evolving.
 In fact, it is highly likely that some variants of common structural proteins in the lungs have not even been characterized.

 Further, much of the research that has been conducted has been done on rats and mice.
 However, there are major differences between species, including organ size, alveolar size and number, tissue density, cell numbers and composition.
 In other words, what works in mice and rats won’t necessarily work the same in humans.